tomiock/aran_tomi_projects/delivery3/delivery3.md

 (N * (N - 1)) / 2
 $$
 Therefore the time complexity is $O(N^2)$.
-> TODO: Explain why the number of comparisons is $N(N-1)/2$.

 #### Part 5
 ##### Question 3
 The key fact that we have to notice is that the arrays are created using pivots that are in the middle of the array.
-From this pivot, two subarrays are defined from which we divide the original array.
+From this pivot, two sub arrays are defined from which we divide the original array.
 The two array are called `a` and `aux`, the algorithm works with this arrays just as addresses in memory, just redefining how large they are or how many elements they have.

-We can see that the arrays are only dealed with inside of for loops.
+We can see that the arrays are only dealt with inside of for loops.

 The following lines implement the "divide part":
 ```c